top of page

 What we know is that she had five husbands and was living with someone who was not her husband.
 But Jesus never condemns her.
 Instead, He speaks directly and compassionately, offering her living water.

-Every woman carries within her the echo of Photini—the Samaritan woman—whose thirst led her to the well, unaware that she was about to meet the One who would change everything.
+I think every woman carries within her the echo of Photini - the Samaritan woman - whose chore and thirst led her to the well, unaware that she was about to meet the One who would change everything.

-The well, in this space, becomes a symbol of the heart—deep, hidden, often weary—yet created to hold the Living Water.
-ENCOUNTER is where soul meets Savior.
+The well, in this space, becomes a symbol of the heart - deep, hidden, often weary - yet created to hold the Living Water.
+ENCOUNTER is where soul meets Saviour.
 It’s the sacred place of pause, of recognition, of intimacy.

 As St. Teresa of Ávila wrote: